 Holding the Prosecution to Its Burden of Proof

-While there are specific defenses available in a homicide case, one of the most powerful tools in a defense attorney’s arsenal involves holding the prosecuting attorney to the “beyond a reasonable doubt” standard.
+While there are specific murder or manslaughter defenses available in a homicide case, one of the most powerful tool in a defense attorney’s arsenal involves holding the prosecuting attorney to the “beyond a reasonable doubt” standard.
 Though people often talk in terms of “proving you didn’t do it,” the truth is that a criminal defendant doesn’t have to prove any such thing.

 An experienced criminal defense lawyer will scrutinize the evidence against you, searching for issues such as:

-• An illegal search, which may result in suppression of physical evidence against you
+• An illegal search, which may result in the suppression of physical evidence against you

 • Failure to read your rights before questioning, which may result in suppression of any statement you made to law enforcement